 At issue are the colors of the signs, which police say used to make it difficult to actually cite anyone who was driving faster than the limit.
 Now with the new signs, drivers should be aware that there are consequences for going too fast.

-Vice Mayor Micah Powell was absent during the meeting on Monday night and Councilman J.W.
+Vice Mayor Micah Powell was absent during the meeting on Aug.
+12, and Councilman J.W.
 Tidwell voted against changing the signs.

 “I don’t think this is going to make a difference,” Tidwell said.
 “If people won’t slow down in residential to 25 when there are children out playing or when they’re trying to cross Battaglia to get to the bus stop, you could put it down to 15 and they’re not going to slow down.”

 Eloy Police Chief Chris Vasquez told the council that during the last traffic detail several months ago, police officers observed motorists reaching speeds of 65 miles per hour or greater and not taking the yellow advisory signs seriously.

 “If you say people are going through there at 65 miles an hour, you think you’re going to slow them down if you make it 45 miles an hour?”
 Tidwell asked Vasquez.